Satay delivery in Singapore

 Image credit: @thefoodchapter

 Apart from satay, the online store also sells yakitori, otah, and chicken wings.
 Order via the City Satay online store.
-Delivery is free with a minimum order of $80.
+Delivery is free for orders above $120.

 Image credit: @tiaptiapwithsoph

 Halal-certified Nyonya otah makers Lee Wee & Brothers also offer satay delivery for their selection of barbecued skewers.
-Prices start at $0.65 per stick if you order chicken, mutton, or beef, cooked.
-For this option, there is a minimum order of 30 sticks.
-They also sell raw satay for $0.60 per stick, though orders come in a packet of 50.
+Prices start at $0.80 per stick for cooked chicken satay.
+They also sell raw satay in a packet of 50 for $40.

 Image credit: @ezzbbq_sg

-If you’re raring to feed a crowd, EZBBQ sells sets of 30 sticks for their satay, in chicken ($19.50), mutton ($22.50), or beef ($22.50).
+If you’re raring to feed a crowd, EZBBQ sells sets of 30 sticks for their raw satay, in chicken ($16.50), mutton ($19.80), or beef ($19).
+You can also get a set of grilled chicken satay for $23.80.
 Ordering before 4pm entitles you to same day delivery, which is convenient if you’re hosting dinner or supper for friends and family.
-There is a minimum purchase of $39 for home delivery, and a flat delivery charge of $4.90 islandwide.
+Free delivery is available for orders above $150.

 You can order on the EZBBQ website below.